 Goal Setting for the Future Market Stall Owner

-When I was a training to be a teacher and long into my teaching years there was one topic that came up over and over again – Goal Setting!
+When I was training to be a teacher and many years into my teaching career there was one topic that came up over and over again – Goal Setting!

 Goal setting is vital for achieving success and is also the measure of how well you are progressing.
-It can be your candle in the dark, when all else feels like failure.
-I’ll explain later!
+It can be your candle in the dark when all else feels like failure.

-Get ready to learn about what Goal Setting means, How to tweak them and why it is so powerful in overcoming obstacles in your path.
+What is Goal Setting, How do you tweak your goals and why it is so powerful in overcoming obstacles in your path?

 A Wish or a Goal?

-I think is is probably best to clear up a small misconception between the goals I am talking about and the idea of a wish.
+I think it is probably best to clear up a small misconception between the goals I am talking about and the idea of a wish.

 The Oxford Dictionary describes the word wish as: